jfranciscosousa/jfranciscosousa.com/src/blog/posts/loading-webfonts.md

 Still, the same FOIT and FOUT happen, but now at least it's predictable.
 And you ensure all users will get the same behavior (as long as their browsers support the `font-display`).

 If you don't use **Google Fonts**, you might be unable to specify a `font-display` property.
 Most font providers give you a CSS file with `@font-face` declarations that you cannot modify, meaning you cannot add the `font-display` property to it.
-This is an issue with Typekit (which I use at work all the time), where you cannot apply the `font-display` property.
-Typekit, which I use at work all the time, has this issue.
+This is an issue with Typekit (which I use at work all the time), where you cannot apply the `font-display` property Typekit, which I use at work all the time, has this issue.
 If you self host your fonts though, all is fine.

 Then the only solution that's left is actually handling this stuff with Javascript.
 Controversial, but I'm gonna try and spin up a solution with a progressive enhancement mindset.
 Works great if you have JS, still works as expected without JS.

 ## Smoothing out the FOIT

 I've had this idea where we knowingly apply a FOIT, by hiding the entire website until the font is available, and then fading in the entire thing.
+The regular FOIT behavior is a bit ugly, because you still have parts of the website rendered and then the whole thing janks and becomes visible.
+With this, we nicely fade in the entire website and avoid layout shifts.

 We can use the `opacity` property for that and then we'll apply a simple `transition`.
 All with CSS.
 Then we somehow apply these styles with JS after the font is loaded.